msuraj11/SpaceApp/README.md

 ### `npm run server`

-Runs the server in the local.<br />
+Runs the server in the local with port: [http://localhost:5000](http://localhost:5000)
-Open [http://localhost:5000](http://localhost:5000) to view it in cmd-line.

 ### `npm run dev`